Allysin Kay: Return to NWA (2021–2022)

 In August 2021, NWA announced the return of Kay alongside Marti Belle, going by the team name The Hex, to participate at NWA EmPowerrr, on August 28, in a tournament to crown the new NWA World Women's Tag Team Champions.
 At the event, The Hex defeated KiLynn King and Red Velvet in a tournament final to win the revived titles.
 On the October 26 episode of Powerrr, THe Hex had their first successful against the team of Jennacide and Paola Blaze.
 The Hex also defended their championship on Ring of Honor (ROH) during the October 27 edition of Women's Division Wednesday, by successfully defeating The Allüre (Angelina Love and Mandy Leon).
 On June 11, 2022, at Alwayz Ready, The Hex lost the World Women's Tag Team Championship to Pretty Empowered (Ella Envy and Kenzie Paige), ending their reign at 287 days.

 Return to Total Nonstop Action Wrestling (2023)

 On January 20, 2023, Kay, teaming with Marti Belle as The Hex, returned to Impact Wrestling accompanied by Father James Mitchell and attacked Rosemary, Jessicka and Taya Valkyrie.
 At No Surrender, they were unsuccessful at winning the Impact Knockouts World Tag Team Championship from The Death Dollz.

+Second Return to NWA (2026-present)

+On an episode of NWA Powerrr that aired 10 February 2026, The Hex defeated Tiffany Nieves and Valentina Rossi to regain the NWA World Women's Tag Team Titles.
+They held the titles until the June 13 episode of NWA Power, losing the titles to Pretty Empowered in a triple threat match that also featured Clara Carter and "Hollyhood" Haley J.